-Michael Dean Bossy - Born January 22, 1957 in Montreal, Quebec is a Canadian former ice Hockey right winger.
+Michael Dean "Mike" Bossy - Born January 22, 1957 in Montreal, Quebec - Died April 15, 2022 in Montreal, Quebec was a Canadian ice Hockey right winger.

 Bossy started his junior career with the Laval Nationals of the Quebec Major Junior Hockey League at the age of 14.
 Bossy would play 4 full seasons with Laval, scoring 70, 84, 79 and 75 goals in succession.

 The New York Islanders made him their first choice, 15th overall in the 1977 NHL amateur draft.
 General manager Bill Torrey was torn at first between taking Bossy and Dwight Foster.
 Bossy was known as a scorer who could not check, while Foster could check but was inferior offensively.
 Coach Al Arbour persuaded Torrey to pick Bossy, figuring it was easier to teach a scorer how to check.

 When Bossy looked at his 1st contract he said to Bill Torrey that's not a lot of money for someone who is going to score you 50 goals a season.
 Torrey told Bossy he would happy if he scored 20 to 30 goals a season.

 Bossy turned up at training camp with a desire to show what he could do.
 Coach Al Arbour placed him on the same line as two other up-and-coming stars -- Bryan Trottier and Clark Gillies.
 In their first exhibition game, the Islanders mounted a good attack.
 Bossy and Trottier raced the length of the ice, outmaneuvering their opponents and flipping passes back and forth.
 Bossy didn't score, but Arbour said after the game, "We picked the guy we needed!"
 Bossy, Trottier and Gillies would become know as the "The Trio Grande"